AdaCore/gnatcoverage/testsuite/Qualif/Ada/decision/Exemptions/PrecondInBody/tc.rst

 Check:

-* Situations where the precondition is always evaluated True (nominal case, exempted DC violation)
+* Situations where the precondition always evaluates to True (nominal case, exempted DC violation)

-* Situations where the precondition is evaluated only False (force error case, exempted DC violation)
+* Situations where the precondition only evaluates to False (force error case, exempted DC violation)

-* Consolidation of the previous cases: precondition exercized both ways (no exempted violation)
+* Consolidation of the previous cases: precondition exercised both ways (no exempted violation)